Fritschek/MinGRU-x-Mamba/README.md

 The fused CUDA kernel must be compiled before use.
 To build the extension, follow these steps:

 1. Ensure you have PyTorch installed with CUDA support.
-2. Navigate to the project directory.
-3. Run the following command to compile the kernel:
+2. Run the following command in the project directory to compile the kernel:

 ```bash
 python setup.py build_ext --inplace